okfn/rtei/README.md

     ./build_data.py -o data scores-per-country-csv

+[Install](https://github.com/mbostock/topojson/wiki/Installation) the `topojson` command (use a version lower than 2.0):

+    npm install topojson@1.6.27

-After [installing](https://github.com/mbostock/topojson/wiki/Installation) the `topojson` command, this is the full command that needs to be done (note that the output file goes to the `rtei/static/data`):
+This is the full command that needs to be done (note that the output file goes to the `rtei/static/data`):

     topojson -p -o rtei/static/data/countries.topojson --stitch-poles false --id-property iso2 -e data/scores_per_country.csv data/countries.geojson